 Wednesday, May 15|

 Co-op assessment due – student & employer|

 Wentworth enforces the following policies for recruiting our students for co-ops.
 We are happy to work with you on complying with these policies.
 In addition, employers must adhere to federal and state employment laws.

-- Compensation.
+Compensation.
 To determine whether interns/co-ops must be paid the minimum wage and overtime under the Fair Labor Standards Act, please refer to Fact Sheet #71: Internship Programs Under the Fair Labor Standards Act.
+To help make this determination, refer to the U.S. Department of Labor’s final ruling on determining independent contractor status.
 Based on the government’s definition of an independent contractor, it is unlikely that a co-op student could be classified as such.
-To help make this determination, refer to the U.S. Department of Labor’s informative report on determining independent contractor status.
-For your reference, we have compiled this guide of average co-op salaries from the 2018-2019 year and the median starting salaries for the class of 2018.
+For your reference, we have compiled this guide of average co-op pay from the previous year and the median starting salaries for the most recent graduating class.

-Prime recruiting season for graduating Wentworth students is NOW.
-To accommodate our co-op program, many of our students graduate in August (compared to May at other schools), while others finish their degrees in December and April.
-We invite you to recruit on campus or by posting jobs to both graduating students and Wentworth alumni through our online recruitment tool, WITworks.
+Prime recruiting season for graduating Wentworth students is during the summer.
+To accommodate our co-op program, the majority of our students graduate in August, while others finish their degrees in December and April.
+We invite you to recruit on campus or by posting jobs for both graduating students and Wentworth alumni to our online job board, WITworks.

 On-campus recruiting.
-We can help you schedule an on-campus interview day.
+We can help you schedule a virtual or in-person interview day.
 Efficient and effective, interview days simplify the process of scheduling numerous interviews.
 In addition, they are promoted extensively on campus, raising awareness of your company and job opportunities.

 Recruiting Wentworth alumni.
 Wentworth maintains close ties to our alumni, including helping them find rewarding job opportunities throughout their career.
 Contact us to discuss the best ways for your organization to reach and recruit our exceptional and experienced alumni.